 Lee Carvallo’s Putting Challenge – The Simpsons

 All he wanted for Christmas was Bonestorm.
-What he got instead was possible the worst golf game in history.
-I love this so much that I bought Lee Carvallo shirt from Red Bubble.
+What he got instead was possibly the worst (but also best) golf game in history.
+I love this so much that I once bought Lee Carvallo tee online.

 First Person Shooter – The X-Files

-This episode from 2000 depicts a VR shooter where people can be killed in-game.
-It has aged horribly and mixes futuristic weapons with the wild west and medieval weaponry.
-And that's where the fun lies.
+This episode depicts a VR shooter where people can be killed in-game.
+It’s aged horribly and mixes futuristic weapons with the wild west and medieval weaponry.
+And that’s where the fun lies.

 Considering the real-world rise of VR, this is fun to look back on and may be a taste of what hopefully isn’t to come.

 Tiger Wood’s PGA Tour 11 – South Park